-The tire costs are expecting an overall decrease from the prior year budget of \$168,579 to \$143,707 in the current budget and will fluctuate in the projected years.
-The prior year included additional replacement for grader tires, is also due to timing of replacement of tires.
+The tire costs are expecting an overall decrease from the prior year budget of \$143,707 to \$160,719 in the current budget and will fluctuate in the projected years.
+The prior year did not included the replacement for grader tires, which is based on the timing of replacement of tires for specific equipment.
 Tires for certain vehicles are much more expensive than others but are bought less often.